1markmus/PCA-gene-expression/README.md

 # PCA-gene-expression-
-PCA models to predict cancer type from gene expression
+PCA models to predict cancer type from gene expressions